-Szabo later was killed by the Nazis.
+Szabo later was later captured and killed by the Nazis.
 The poem he gave her has been shared many times and is a moving tribute to her memory and to his girlfriend, Ruth.

-SOE was broken up in January 1946 and it’s duties transferrred to SIS which immediately set about destroying SOE’s operational assets.
 A mysterious fire that destroyed nearly 80% of the SOE records broke out around this time and it is inferred that the fire was intentional.
 What we do know of SOE comes from the surviving records and from information from it’s former agents who spoke out in increasing numbers from the 1960s onward when it was clear that the Official Secrets Act has run it’s course on SOE’s members all those years later`.
 Very few in the public knew of SOE until it’s exploits became more well known in the latter half of the 20th century.
 Precious few agents and SOE personnel survive today.

 SOE supported existing sister organizations like the SAS, American OSS which became the CIA and others whose missions continue to this day.
 SOE’s legacy remains a legendary story whose exploits are worth reading about and knowing.

-It remains unknown to this author whether Leo Marks was a member of this club, but I suspect he was indeed a welcome member due to his many contributions to the war effort.
-It is my hope that this was the case.
+Leo was indeed a welcome member of the club due to his many contributions to the war effort.

-The Special Forces Club preserves the memory and sacrifices of those agents and personnel who sacrificed their time and lives to insure the Nazis did not take over the world and to those who have done the same since World War 2.
-We are in their debt.
+The Special Forces Club preserves such memories and the experiences of those agents and personnel who sacrificed their time and lives to insure the Nazis did not take over the world and to those who have done the same since World War 2.
+We are forever in their debt.